Materials for the production of springs

 However, various materials and types of steel alloys can be used:

-Low carbon steel is a commonly used material for making springs because of its high strength and resistance to deformation.
-It is used in the production of springs for cars, industrial machines, and in the construction and energy industries.
+Low carbon steel is a commonly used spring material due to its high strength and resistance to deformation.
+It is used in the production of springs for automobiles, industrial machinery, and in the construction and energy industries.

 Cold Formed Steel